jay-kumogata/RetroGames/pyxel/outrun/README.md

 ## Remarks

-[Easy OutRun in pseudo 3D](https://zenn.dev/sdkfz181tiger/articles/5b96fc307510a3) has been converted into Pyxel/Python using Grok4.
+[Simple OutRun in pseudo 3D](https://zenn.dev/sdkfz181tiger/articles/5b96fc307510a3) has been converted into Pyxel/Python using Grok4.